Anti (album): Release and promotion

 Rihanna started a social media promotional campaign with the hashtag "#R8" as soon as summer 2014; her social media posts included pictures taken with record producers in studios.
 From January to April 2015, Rihanna released three singles—"FourFiveSeconds" featuring Kanye West and Paul McCartney, "Bitch Better Have My Money", and "American Oxygen"—none of which made the track listing of Anti.
 Rihanna also posted an interlude entitled "James Joint" in its entirety from the upcoming album on her website on 21 April 2015, as a "celebration of 420".
+In May 2015, "Goodnight Gotham", then referred to as "A Night", was included in an advertisement campaign for Dior.

 In October 2015, it was revealed that Rihanna had acquired the masters to all her recordings and would be releasing Anti jointly through her own record label Westbury Road and Roc Nation.

 In November 2015, it was announced that Rihanna had signed a $25 million contract with Samsung to not only promote the Galaxy line of products, but to also sponsor the release of Anti and its supporting tour.
 On 19 November 2015, Rihanna and Samsung released a 16-second cryptic video for Anti, launching a website for Rihanna's forthcoming album entitled "ANTIdiaRy".
 Upon launch, the mobile-only site gave messages, such as "She's waiting for you.
 Are you in?" and "Be patient and keep your eyes open".
 The website then proceeded to launch eight "rooms" over the following 9 weeks, each loosely corresponding to her previous albums, detailing her personal life over the course of her career and including clues from Anti.
 In the same month, she canceled her performance at the Victoria's Secret Fashion Show to finish work on Anti.

 The Anti World Tour was announced on 23 November 2015.
 The Samsung-sponsored tour started in March 2016 and ended in November 2016, with Travis Scott supporting in North America, and Big Sean supporting at selected European dates.

 The album leaked onto the internet in its entirety on 27 January 2016, after it was released prematurely on music streaming service Tidal.
 Also through Tidal, one million copies of the album were made available for free download via Samsung, regardless of whether a listener is a Tidal subscriber or not.
 The album was released officially worldwide on online stores, like iTunes, two days later.